esrille/ibus-hiragana/docs_md/en/settings.md

 Dictionary | Description
 --|--
-Okurigana: general | Follow the main rules strictly.
+Okurigana: strict | Follow the main rules strictly.
-Okurigana: general + permissive | Permit the use of widely used variations.
+Okurigana: permissive | Permit the use of widely used variations.

 For example, the ‘10th+ grade (Okurigana: general + permissible)’ dictionary allows conversions like ‘<ruby>落<rp>(</rp><rt>おと</rt><rp>)</rp></ruby>す’.